Visualization of Skyrmion-Superconducting Vortex Pairs in a Chiral-Magnet-Superconductor Heterostructure

-The interaction of skyrmions with another kind of topological excitation, namely superconducting vortices, in heterostructure of chiral magnet and superconductor has been widely discussed recently \cite{Yang2016,Hals2016}.
+The interaction of skyrmions with another kind of topological excitation, namely superconducting vortices, in heterostructure of chiral magnet and superconductor has been widely discussed recently \cite{HalsPRL,YangPRB}.
 The broken inversion symmetry of the heterostructure leads to a magnetoelectric coupling that mediates an interaction between skyrmions and superconducting vortices, forming a new type of composite topological excitation referred to as skyrmion-vortex pair (SVP).
-It is found that non-Abelian Majorana bound states (MBS) exist at the vortex core of SVPs \cite{Yang2016,Hals2016,Rex2019,Pathak2022}.
-Therefore, heterostructures of chiral magnet and superconductor have been proposed as a possible platform for hosting Majorana zero modes and exploring topological quantum computation with high fault-tolerance \cite{Pershoguba2016,Nothhelfer2022}.
-Experimentally, Kubetzka et al. demonstrated that Fe/Ir on Re substrate could form a skyrmion-superconductor hybrid system \cite{Kubetzka2020}.
-Recent experiments on chiral magnet-superconductor heterostructures at applied magnetic fields have confirmed the anti-vortices generated by the stray field of skyrmions based on unique signatures in experimental data as well as numerical simulations \cite{Petrovic2021}.
-Nevertheless, in the above mentioned experimental works, the skyrmoins are stabilized at relatively high fields so that vortex-vortex interaction is non-negligible and the existence of individual SVP remains to be clarified.
-Most importantly, how to generate SVPs in a controllable way and directly observe them remains a challenge task.
+It is found that non-Abelian Majorana bound states (MBS) exist at the vortex core of SVPs \cite{HalsPRL,YangPRB,PathakPRB,Rex2019PRB}.
+Therefore, heterostructures of chiral magnet and superconductor have been proposed as a possible platform for hosting Majorana zero modes and exploring topological quantum computation with high fault-tolerance \cite{NothhelferPRB,PershogubaPRB}.
+It has also been theoretically demonstrated that this kind of heterostructure provides unprecedented tunability of the direction of motion for skyrmions, which facilitates skyrmion guidance in racetrack applications \cite{MenezesPRB}.
+Experimentally, Kubetzka et al. demonstrated that Fe/Ir on Re substrate could form a skyrmion-superconductor hybrid system \cite{KubetzkaPRM}.
+Recent experiments on chiral magnet-superconductor heterostructures at applied magnetic fields have confirmed the anti-vortices generated by the stray field of skyrmions based on unique signatures in experimental data as well as numerical simulations \cite{PetrovicPRL}.
+Nevertheless, in the above mentioned experimental works, the skyrmions are stabilized at relatively high fields so that vortex-vortex interaction is non-negligible and the existence of individual SVP remains to be clarified.
+Most importantly, how to generate SVPs in a controllable way and directly observe them remains a challenging task.